 First, you will create an account and tell them why you have joined (what are your goals).
 Then just start exploring.
 Find groups, check out all the content, and start creating your perfect wellness schedule, all without having to deal with the dreaded “Gym Stare”.

 This blog is based off of our Healthcare Simplified podcast.
-To hear this episode, and many more like it, you can subscribe to Healthcare Simplified by clicking here.
+To hear this episode, and many more like it, you can subscribe to Healthcare Simplified.